HealthyFryOption/AudioV/README.md

-# A hobby website for audio visualization in meant for testing 3D website with Virtual Reality technology enabled.
+# A hobby website for audio visualization meant for testing 3D website with Virtual Reality technology enabled.
 The website works best with an Oculus Quest and its controllers.

 * The right controller select button is in charge of interacting with interactable objects / other actions in the 3D space